NCI-CGR/cookiecutter-cgr-workflow/{{ cookiecutter.repo_name }}/README.md

     snakemake --use-conda --cluster qsub --jobs 100

-or

-    snakemake --use-conda --drmaa --jobs 100

-If you not only want to fix the software stack but also the underlying OS, use

-    snakemake --use-conda --use-singularity

-in combination with any of the modes above.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

 ### Step 5: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:

-    snakemake --report report.html

-This report can, e.g., be forwarded to your collaborators.
-An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

 ### Step 6: Commit changes